Tips for Women, Girls, and Gender-Expansive Youth Empowerment Groups

 These tips are based on actual language we have seen on some girls and gender-expansive youth empowerment websites.

 - Do not say: we are striving to give womxn the “strength” or “courage” to leave their abuser; this ignores the many real barriers to leaving they may face.
 These include financial isolation, children’s safety, and the fact that intimate partner violence usually escalates when the survivor leaves the relationship.
 In fact, 75% of domestic violence-related deaths occur at that time (Department of Justice, 2000.)
 Make the safety of women, girls, and gender-expansive youth your priority and reflect this in your language.

 - When discussing the prevalence of relationship abuse and the barriers to leaving, Do NOT use phrases such as “victims are afraid to venture out on their own” or “victims lack the courage and self-esteem needed to leave the relationship”.
-The ability to leave an abusive relationship is not about courage, but about being able to access resources and navigate the safety risks imposed by the perpetrator.
+The ability to leave an abusive relationship is not about courage, but about being able to access resources and navigate the safety risks imposed by the perpetrator (those that choose to harm).
 For more information, please see Barriers to Leaving an Abusive Relationship.

 - Do not call awareness programs “prevention.”
 Prevention programming will strive to change the gender dynamics and social norms that condone and support gender based violence.
 Prevention programming will primarily be aimed at boys and will seek to counter the cultural messages that support the objectification of womxn, and idealization of violence, entitlement and masculinity.
 Such programming could also aim to empower women politically in order to advance womxns’ interests in the public sphere.